-4 Biodiversity mitigation is conservation actions intended to compensate for the residual, unavoidable harm to biodiversity caused by development projects, so as to ensure no net loss of biodiversity.
+Biodiversity mitigation is conservation actions intended to compensate for the residual, unavoidable harm to biodiversity caused by development projects, so as to ensure no net loss of biodiversity.

-5 Biased technical change is a change in which the relative proportions of bycatch to target species stocks changes.
+Biased technical change is a change in which the relative proportions of bycatch to target species stocks changes.
 It produces a relative reduction of bycatch.
 Bycatch-saving technical change is a change leading to lower relative bycatch amounts being taken.
 It is expected to produce an absolute reduction of by-catch, but increases in effort could still lead to increased absolute amounts of bycatch if the overall increase in bycatch exceeds the reduced bycatch proportions for a given level of target catch.
 Induced technical change endogenously emerges in response to changes in market, resource, or policy conditions.
 Embodied technical change is embodied in the physical capital stock through investment, such as information technology embodied in gear and equipment, both of which are physical capital stocks.

-6If sufficient bycatch saving technical change has occurred, DMLs would seldom be binding because not enough dolphins are caught as bycatch.
+22If sufficient bycatch saving technical change has occurred, DMLs would seldom be binding because not enough dolphins are caught as bycatch.
 However, having a management measure like a DML in place keeps vessels from becoming complacent and backsliding.

-through at-sea experience (called embodied technical change and learning by doing).
-The comparatively low cost and short economic lives of most this gear and equipment raises the benefit-cost ratio and marginal rate of return of embodied bycatch-saving technical change and facilitates rapid diffusion of the new technologies.
-Most fishing gear have a short economic life and many gear types have comparatively low costs that facilitate rapid replacement of the existing capital stock with technology-embodied gear that is relatively better at bycatch-saving at comparatively low cost.
+fishing gear have a short economic life and many gear types have comparatively low costs that facilitate rapid replacement of the existing capital stock with technology-embodied gear that is relatively better at bycatch-saving at comparatively low cost.
 The short economic lives and comparatively low cost of the gear and equipment raise the question of whether immediate bycatch-saving policy instruments, such as taxes, property rights, technology standards, quotas, or time-area closures should be designed more to facilitate rapid technical change than for immediate bycatch reduction.
 That is, these "second-order" effects from policy instruments may be as much as or more important and self-sustainable in the long term than the "first-order" immediate effects.

-Technology policy can potentially contribute to bycatch policy, which induces and finances research and development and recognizes that knowledge is under-provided and subject to free riding.7 Questions that arise about the best way to organize bycatch-saving technical change include: (i) the nature of public-private partnerships; (ii) the type and amount of research and development (R&D); (iii) financing methods in taxes and kind;, (iv) who pays?; (v) length of R&D projects, etc. Subsidies can take the form of fairly general tax credits, matching funds provided to firms for specific research proposals, and in areas where the public research institutions have specific expertise, joint ventures between industry, government and universities.
+Technology policy can potentially contribute to bycatch policy, which induces and finances research and development and recognizes that knowledge is under-provided and subject to free riding.
+Questions that arise about the best way to organize bycatch-saving technical change include: (i) the nature of public-private partnerships; (ii) the type and amount of research and development (R&D); (iii) financing methods in taxes and kind;, (iv) who pays?; (v) length of R&D projects, etc. Subsidies can take the form of fairly general tax credits, matching funds provided to firms for specific research proposals, and in areas where the public research institutions have specific expertise, joint ventures between industry, government and universities.
 Subsidies have been important in dolphin, sea turtle and seabird longline, and ecological-FAD R&D. Subsidies for gear and equipment and training boost diffusion of positive technical changes.

-Biodiversity mitigation (offsets)8 is part of a holistic approach addressing all phases of a species' life history throughout its geographic range and that provides the lowest risk, least-cost approach to conservation.
+Biodiversity mitigation (offsets)24 is part of a holistic approach addressing all phases of a species' life history throughout its geographic range and that provides the lowest risk, least-cost approach to conservation.
 Biodiversity mitigation is not necessarily intended to offset current fishing or to substitute for current at-sea and other bycatch-reducing measures.
 Instead, biodiversity mitigation is intended to complement existing activities to provide a holistic conservation strategy that is least-cost and addresses species conservation over the entire geographical range and life history of species.
 Biodiversity mitigation as part of a comprehensive bycatch reduction conservation strategy will enable consumers, processors, traders and brokers, and fishers to continue their activities and generate sufficient economic surplus to be able to finance the mitigation that leads to population increases, not simply no net loss.